 As part of delivering its aims and objectives, the CNPA ran (either as sole funder or as a partner) a number of projects, and offered a number of grants.
 A number of these were inherited from the Cairngorms Partnership, and some were started during the year.
-A complete list is given in Annex 9.
-Of particular note:
+The following are of particular note: